Arial-js/Calendar-.NET/README.md

 # Introduction
 Calendar is a .NET C# windows form application.
-It's a simple calendar that have a **SQlite database** so all your data will be stored locally in your project's folder. --> please see Important section below
+It's a simple calendar that have a **SQlite database** so all your data will be stored locally in your project's folder. --> please see 'Incoming Change' section below

 ## PROJECT STRUCTURE